A practical algorithm for volume estimation based on billiard trajectories and simulated annealing: Implementation and experiments

+For the length of the sliding window, we set $l=250$.
+Our experiments on the error show this choice offers stability, e.g.\ in Figure~\ref{fig:hnr_errors} \volalg\ always compute a smaller error than the requested error $0.1$ for unit cubes, unit simplices and cross polytopes never exceeds the requested value for $d\leq 1000$.

-We store the sum of the window's ratios and the sum of the squared ratios.
+For each new generated point, we update the average mean and the variance of the sliding window in $O(1)$ as follows.
+Let $\hat{\mu}$ be the average mean of the ratios in the sliding window, then we write the variance as We store the sum of the window's ratios $\sum_{i=1}^{l}\hat{r}_i$ and the sum of the squared ratios $\sum_{i=1}^{l}\hat{r}_i^2$.
 For each new generated point we obtain an updated ratio and the oldest ratio is popped out.
-We use both values to update both $\sum_{i=1}^{k}\hat{r}_i^2$ and $\sum_{i=1}^{k}\hat{r}_i$ and to compute the updated mean value and st.d.\ of the window.
-In practice the length of the window is always small enough to achieve numerical robustness.
+We use both the updated and the popped out ratios to update both $\sum_{i=1}^{l}\hat{r}_i^2$ and $\sum_{i=1}^{l}\hat{r}_i$ and to compute the updated average mean value and st.d. of the current ratios in the sliding window.

-\textbf{Sampling by HnR.} Theoretical bounds for the mixing time are too pessimistic, thus our approach is more aggressive and we set the step equals to one.
-Moreover we do not compute a warm start for the random walk; we always start HnR from the feasible point we compute in $P$ when we estimate ratio $r_i$.
-This approach is faster because the sliding window can handle efficiently these disadvantages.
-For zonotopes and V-polytopes we use RDHR since coordinate directions do not have any advantage.
-When $P$ is a H-polytope we use CDHR but our experiments show that RDHR is statistically more stable as you can see in Figure~\ref{errors_fig}.

-\textbf{Body selection for MMC.} Algorithm~\ref{method1} needs a point in $P$ in order to start the sampling.
-If $P$ is an H-polytope we compute the Chebychev center \cite{Boydopt}.
-When $P$ is a zonotope we use the origin.
-For V-polytopes, we compute an approximation of the minimum volume enclosing ellipsoid and use the center of the ellipsoid as a feasible point.
-In general, for zonotopes, one selects convex body $C$ as follows: Estimate $\vol(C'\cap P)$ for $C$ being a ball and the H-polytope in Section~\ref{zonobody}; according to Corollary~\ref{expnum} pick the one that maximizes this volume.

-Figure~\ref{Hnum_bodies} shows that for random zonotopes of order $\leq 4$, if we use the H-polytope, the number of bodies used in MMC is smaller for all pairs $(d,k)$ compare to the case of using balls.
-Notice that, when we use balls in MMC, the number of phases is decreasing for a constant $d$ while $k$ increases.
-Table~\ref{fig:zono} shows that the number of phases for high-order zonotopes is $m=1$, whereas for low-order zonotopes the H-polytope we defined reduces significantly the number of phases and runtime.
-The maximum number of phases for zonotopes (up to what our software computes in $<10$hr) is $m\leq3$.

-\textbf{Experimental complexity.} To study practical complexity we experimentally correlate the total number of HnR steps $n$ with $d$.
-Then, runtime grows accordingly to the cost of each step of HnR.
-We test unit H-cubes, Birkhoff H-polytopes, and cross V-polytopes, and found a linear relation between $\sqrt{n}$ and $d$ (Figures~\ref{cube_birk} and~\ref{crossv}).
-The Pearson correlation coefficients between $\sqrt{n}$ and $d$ are $p_1=0.991$, $p_2=0.994$ and $p_3=0.957$ respectively.
-These coefficients imply almost perfect positive linear correlation for all cases.
-We conclude that our method needs $O(d^2)$ steps for these polytopes.
-In Figure~\ref{crossv} (left) notice that for $d\leq 85$ our method defines only one ball in MMC for the cross polytope while for $d=100$ it defines two balls, thus verifying the observation in Section~\ref{bounds} for the particular polytope.
-In Table~\ref{fig:vpoly} notice that the maximum number of phases for random V-polytopes after rounding is $\leq 4$, showing that our method defines just a few rejection sampling steps for random convex polytopes that are near to well-rounded position for $d\leq 100$.